 ‘These were things we learned that helped keep us alive, and sometimes we learned them the hard way.

-‘I was just an ordinary guy that got up in the morning, went out to my little old Piper Cub and then took off on a combat mission, like hundreds of other pilots in those horrible days of war.
-The mission was primary in mind at all times.
-I was just going to work.
+‘I was just an ordinary guy that got up in the morning, went out to my little old Piper Cub and then took off on a combat mission, like hundreds of other pilots in those horrible days of the war.
+The purpose was primary in mind at all times.
+I was going to work.

 ‘I have awakened in the morning at home since my retirement, sat on the edge of the bed and thought, ‘What if today, I had to go out and climb into a plane and take off, knowing full well that I would be shot at that morning.’